DanielEvansLab/DanielEvansLab.github.io/projects.md

 biocLite("tgirke/longevityTools", build_vignettes=TRUE, dependencies=TRUE)
 {% endhighlight %}

-Subsequently, open the package vignette in a browser, open it from withing RStudio or access it with this command:
+Subsequently, open the vignette of the installed package in a browser, open it from withing RStudio or access it with this command:

 {% highlight s %}
 vignette("longevityTools")
 {% endhighlight %}

-Now follow the instruction in the vignette (_e.g._ [longevityTools vignette](https://htmlpreview.github.io/?https://github.com/tgirke/longevityTools/blob/master/vignettes/longevityTools.html){:target="_blank"}).
+Now, follow the instruction in the vignette (_e.g._ [longevityTools vignette](https://htmlpreview.github.io/?https://github.com/tgirke/longevityTools/blob/master/vignettes/longevityTools.html){:target="_blank"}).